<<Previous | Story Intro | Return to Stories | Next >>

 For their part, the men who had believed they were flying the most advanced craft available as Air Force pilots had taken the news that there were aliens, and spaceships, in stride.
 They had the best training in the world, and Colonel Ronson had been responsible for teaching them the intricacies of flying what would be, to them anyway, alien spaceships.
 The 'book learning' was finished.
 The pilots were eager to begin the real training: sitting in the cockpit of the secret F-302's.

 The camp that had been set up was efficient, and the runway that the men had built for the fighters, with the aid of Tollan terraforming equipment, all sat quietly at the edge of a long, narrow valley.
-Surrounded by tall mountains on three sides, and a small ocean on the fourth, it was peaceful, and beautiful.
+Surrounded by tall mountains on three sides and a small ocean on the fourth, it was peaceful and beautiful.

-It was into this camp that SG-1 walked, calling out greetings to the men of SG-12, watched carefully by the pilots who'd only heard of this legendary team.
+It was into this camp that SG-1 walked, calling out greetings to the men of SG-12, watched carefully by the pilots who had only heard of this legendary team.
 It was one thing to be told about the beautiful female members of SG-1.
 It was something else again to actually see them.
 Several of the pilots stared openly as Sam and Casey wandered past them.

 "I smell coffee!"
 Casey exclaimed, heading for the large fire in the center of the camp.